rishabh013/Data_Science_Analytics/README.md

 # Data Science learning with Vidya analytics
-This is my first project
+This is my first project i am doing